scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Cold

-You shoot a chilling beam at up to 3 targets in range.
-Make a spellcasting roll vs the targets Stamina.
+You shoot a chilling beam at up to 3 creatures in range.
+Make a spellcasting roll against the creatures Stamina.
 On hit, the target takes 1 wound die and gains Slow 1, or Slow 2 on crit.

 Add a proficiency die for every level above 1st.